jakelashbrook/cocktails-ms3/README.md

 **Categories.html**:
-    - The Manage Categories Page has a Bootstrap Dropdown Component as it's base as planned- You can click the Category name and then Buttons will appear giving the admin the option to Edit or Delete the chosen category.
+    - The Manage Categories Page has a Bootstrap Dropdown Component as it's base as planned- You can click the Category name and then Buttons will appear giving the admin the option to Add or Delete the chosen category.
     - The only difference to the wireframe is that I added a box above the Manage Categories area to quickly add new categories.